AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/install-and-configure-marketo-sales-insight-in-microsoft-dynamics-online.md

    ![](assets/image2015-4-29-14-3a59-3a31-1.png)

-1. Selecione a função Informações sobre vendas de marketing e clique em **OK**.
+1. Selecione a função Informações de vendas de marketing e clique em **OK**.

    ![](assets/image2014-12-12-9-3a9-3a22-1.png)